disaster-capitalism/topic-modelling/README.md

 ## Structure
 The structure of the repository is as follows:
-- `lda/`: Contains initial jupyter notebooks for exploring the corpus and fitting Latent-Dirichlet-Allocation (LDA) topic models.
-Not used in the final analysis.
+- `notebooks/`: Contains initial jupyter notebooks for exploring the corpus and fitting Latent-Dirichlet-Allocation (LDA) and contextualized topic models (CTM).
+Only used for exploration but not included in the final analysis.
+  - `contextualized-topic-models-body.ipynb`: Applies CTM to the main bodies of the corpus documents.
+  - `contextualized-topic-models-summary.ipynb`: Applies CTM to the executive summaries of the corpus documents.
   - `exploratory-analysis.ipynb`: Explores the corpus with word counts and clouds.
   - `standard-lda-body.ipynb`: Applies LDA topic models to the main bodies of the corpus documents.
   - `standard-lda-summary.ipynb`: Applies LDA topic models to the executive summaries of the corpus documents.